-Ann Sweeney is BMI’s Senior Vice President of International and Global Policy, responsible for the company’s Government Relations and International efforts, working to protect the rights of BMI’s songwriters, composers and music publishers at all levels of government around the globe.
-She also leads the company’s efforts to maximize the collection of global royalties on behalf of BMI’s affiliates and oversees the company’s relationships with foreign performing rights societies.
+Ann Sweeney is BMI’s Senior Vice President, International and Global Policy.
+She is responsible for the company’s International division, working to maximize the collection of global royalties on behalf of BMI’s affiliates and overseeing the company’s relationships with foreign performing rights societies.
+She’s also charged with maintaining the company’s leadership role in the global collection society network, including representing BMI in establishing Copyright Management Organization best practices and policy through the international rights society CISAC.

 Sweeney joined BMI from Warner Chappell, where she was most recently Executive Vice President, Digital Strategy and Policy where she oversaw worldwide digital revenue and policy, global corporate strategy, as well as the company’s legislative and industry matters.
 Sweeney joined Warner Music in 2007 and held a number of senior-level roles, including the management of the sale of that company by its private equity owners to Access Industries in 2010.